Trump picks Priebus as White House chief of staff, Bannon as top adviser

 "Steve and Reince are highly qualified leaders who worked well together on our campaign and led us to a historic victory.
 Now I will have them both with me in the White House as we work to make America great again," Trump said in the release.

-It's an unusual arrangement that could create two power centers in the new White House.
+It's an unusual arrangement that could create two power centers in the new White House, one around the Republican establishment and one connected to the far right and more controversial wing of conservatism.
 The campaign statement, which listed Bannon's role first, referred to the two men as "equal partners."

 "Bannon and Priebus will continue the effective leadership team they formed during the campaign, working as equal partners to transform the federal government, making it much more efficient, effective and productive," it said.